blocknetdx/documentation/docs/xlite/installation.md

 	1. Before continuing, it is recommended to [verify your download](/xlite/installation/#verifying-downloads)
 	1. Continue to the instructions below for the download you selected:

 	    ??? example "Using the `.AppImage` download (option a)"
 		1. Give __executable__ permission to the `.AppImage` file as follows:
 			1. Right-click the `.AppImage` file to display a dropdown menu like this:
 			![Executable](/img/xlite/linux-properties.png)
 			1. Select `Properties` at the bottom of the dropdown to reveal a screen similar to this:
 			![Executable](/img/xlite/linux-executable.png)
 			1. Select the *Permissions* tab and check the box, *Allow executing file as program*
 			1. Click *X* in the upper left corner of the Properties window to close it
 			1. Note: Alternatively, if you prefer the command line, you can simply use `chmod u+x .AppImage-File` to make the `.AppImage` file executable.
 	    1. Move the `.AppImage` file to where you keep your applications, such as your *Desktop*.
+		1. Double-click on the XLite icon to open it from wherever you installed it.

 	    ??? example "Using the `.deb` download (option b)"
 		1. Double-click the downloaded file to open the installation screen.
 		1. Select *Install*.
 		1. You may be asked to enter your account password.
 		1. The installation process may take a few minutes.
+		1. Double-click on the XLite icon to open it from wherever you installed it

 	    ??? example "Using the `.tar.gz` download (option c)"
 		1. Open a Linux Terminal.
 		1. Type:`tar -xzvf XLite-x.x.x-linux.tar.gz` (replacing `x.x.x` with the version you downloaded).
 		1. After files are extracted and unzipped by this command, you will see a new directory named `XLite-x.x.x-linux`.
 		1. Move this new `XLite-x.x.x-linux` directory to where you keep your applications, such as your *Desktop*.

-	--8<-- "complete-xlite-installation.md"
+		1. In a Terminal window, type `cd <install-dir>/XLite-x.x.x-linux` where `install-dir` is the directory where you moved the `XLite-x.x.x-linux` directory after extracting it, and `x.x.x.` is the version you downloaded.
+		1. Type, `./xlite` to run the application.

+	1. [Create & Backup XLite Wallet](/xlite/backup-and-restore) __*(Do This Before Funding Your Wallet.)*__

 ---